stevenlanders/grails-plugin-cache-filesystem/README.md

 #### Space limitations

-Files will continue to be added to the filesystem as long as there are unique results to cache.
-It will build indefinitely.
+Files will continue to be added to the filesystem for each unique result.
+The cache will grow indefinitely.
 To recover space, one can simply delete files as desired.

 Because this is a filesystem, it is possible to clean the cache directories per your needs via cronjob, or other external process.
 For instance, you may choose to clean the cache every day, or only files older than some desired TTL.
 We can extend this plugin to offer auto-purging, if the need is voiced or preferred.